mbien/JFRLog/README.md

 ## requirements
 requires Java 11 to run, Java 14+ to build/test since the tests make use of the JFR streaming API.

+## license
+This project is distributed under the MIT License, see LICENSE file.